 What does a mid-range website cost?

-- The Short Answer: You can set up a WordPress site yourself for a minimal investment or hire an agency to build a highly customized site for about $10,000 to $20,000 upfront (but you could spend much more).
-Monthly and annual costs for hosting, renewals, and maintenance can add from hundreds to thousands of dollars.
+- The Short Answer: You can set up a WordPress site yourself for a minimal investment or hire an agency to build a highly customized site for about $20,000 to $30,000 upfront (but you could spend much more).
+Monthly and annual costs for hosting, renewals, and maintenance can add from $2500-$5000 dollars.

 - Longer Answer: Even within WordPress, the costs can vary widely.
 WordPress can cost only a few hundred dollars a year for the business basics.
-More realistically, though, even if created in-house, an SMB can expect to spend at least $1,000-5,000+ per year when factoring in their theme (if premium), three to five inexpensive apps or plugins, hosting, and renewals—and possibly some external professional resources.
+More realistically, though, even if created in-house, an SMB can expect to spend at least $3,000-5,000+ per year when factoring in their theme (if premium), three to five inexpensive apps or plugins, hosting, and renewals—and possibly some external professional resources.
 This is where Hubspot's CMS shines.
+Look at paying $15,000-30,000+ upfront if you require even more sophisticated functionality and/or take a mostly hands-off approach to site creation and maintenance.
+This range depends on whether you use custom templates or off-the-shelf templates.
+Off-the-shelf templates can look custom with the right designer and keep costs down.

 Most Expensive Website Cost is a Custom-Built Site